Eddie Munjoma

-Edwin Munjoma (born July 18, 1998) is an American professional soccer player who plays as a defender for Phoenix Rising FC of the USL Championship.
+Edwin Munjoma (born July 18, 1998) is an American professional soccer player who plays as a defender for USL League One club Forward Madison.

 Career

 Youth & College

 Munjomoa joined the FC Dallas academy in 2011, before heading to Southern Methodist University to play college soccer.
 At SMU, Munjoma made 66 appearances, scoring 12 goals and tallying 22 assists.
 During his time with the Mustangs, Munjoma was East Region First Team Selection by United Soccer Coaches and AAC defensive player of the year.
 He was also a 2019 MAC Hermann Trophy semifinalist.

 Professional

 On January 13, 2020, Munjoma signed with MLS side FC Dallas as a homegrown player, the 27th in the club's history.

 He made his professional debut on October 7, 2020, starting for Dallas' USL League One affiliate side North Texas SC in a fixture against Chattanooga Red Wolves.
-On October 10, 2020, he scored his first career goal in 2-1 victory over Richmond Kickers.
+On October 10, 2020, he scored his first career goal in 2–1 victory over Richmond Kickers.

 Munjoma was released by Dallas following the 2022 season.

 Munjoma was signed by Phoenix Rising FC on January 13, 2023.
+Munjoma transferred to Tampa Bay Rowdies on March 29, 2024.
+He left Tampa Bay following their 2024 season.

+Prior to the 2025 season, Munjoma was signed to a 25-day contract by Forward Madison.